Bonds are used to finance capital improvement projects, such as upgrades to County facilities or park conservation. There are three types of bonds:

 Arlington’s Aaa Bond Rating

-In 2013, for the thirteenth consecutive year, Standard & Poor’s, Fitch Ratings and Moody’s Investor Services have all rated Arlington County’s debt AAA/AAA/Aaa.
-Arlington is one of only 36 counties in the United States to carry the coveted triple-A bond rating from all three agencies.
+In 2015, for the fifteenth consecutive year, Standard & Poor’s, Fitch Ratings and Moody’s Investor Services have all rated Arlington County’s debt AAA/AAA/Aaa.
+Arlington is one of only 39 counties in the United States to carry the coveted triple-A bond rating from all three agencies.